abreits/amqp-ts/README.md

 What's new    <a name="whatsnew"></a>
 ----------
+### version 1.4.0
+ - now you can return a `Promise` with `queue.activateConsumer` for RPC's.
+   The result of the resolved `Promise` will be returned to the RPC caller.

 ### version 1.3.0
  - added `noCreate` creation option property for `Exchange` and `Queue` (expects the exchange or queue to already exist in AMQP)